callstack/react-native-fbads/README.md

 ### BannerView

-BannerView is a component that allows you to display native banners (know as _AdView_).
+BannerView is a component that allows you to display ads in a banner format (know as _AdView_).

 Banners are available in 3 sizes: